The connection between RMSs and human revenue managers — Photo by Revenue Team by Franco Grasso

 Autopilot and human activities

 During normalized market patterns, autopilot is an excellent resource to help revenue managers.
-However, the last 2 years of pandemic have somehow challenged this concept.
+However, the 2 years of pandemic have somehow challenged this concept.
 This article from Costar shows how some revenue managers in USA were forced to switch off the autopilot, override rate recommendations and thinking outside the box to capture alternative demand and driving business and profitability beyond just pricing.

 Besides, the software alone can’t give insights into investments or cutting costs, staff scheduling, and other key activities.
 That’s too sophisticated for a machine.

 Some analysts stated that RMSs will make revenue management fully automated, in other words revenue managers won’t be needed anymore.
 However, pricing and revenue management are not synonyms.
 Pricing is just a small part of the broader and more complex world of revenue management, namely the final part of the process.
-And while pricing can and should be fully automated thanks to machine learning (where teachers are revenue managers by the way), the entire process of revenue management simply cannot.
+And while pricing can and should be fully automated thanks to machine learning (where trainers are revenue managers by the way), the entire process of revenue management simply cannot.

 RMSs should be seen as a modern version of the Greek myth of Centaurus.
 Humans can offer creativity and strategy, machines provide efficiency and accuracy, and combined revenue will skyrocket.